INTERNATIONAL FOUNDATION YEAR IN HUMANITIES, LAW AND SOCIAL SCIENCE

 Introduction to Ancient History

 This module will provide an introduction and basis for further study of a specified period of Ancient History and culture.
 Students will be encouraged to investigate central themes and topics of at least one ancient culture.
-They will gain familiarity with and develop a critical perspective of the studied historical period and the various sources of evidence.
+They will gain familiarity with and develop a critical perspective of the studied historical period and the analyse various primary and secondary sources of evidence.

 Introduction to Liberal Arts